danrot/master-thesis/04_discussion.md

 Apart from the better readibility it also makes development easier, since the `getPredecessors` method has a PHPDoc[^25], which lets the developer know that an array of `VersionInterface` implementations is returned, and the IDE can tell him the further possibilities.
-So it for example knows that there is a `getFrozenNode` method on each of the elements in the `$predecessors` array the developer is able to call.
+So, for example, it knows that there is a `getFrozenNode` method on each of the elements in the `$predecessors` array the developer is able to call.

 To enable this, some methods of the `ObjectManager`, which are returning a Node, take an optional `$class` argument.
-If it is not given the basic `Node` class is taken, otherwise it will take the class passed in the `$class` argument.
+If it is not provided the basic `Node` class is taken, otherwise it will take the class passed in the `$class` argument.
 So there are many calls in the `VersionHandler` looking like this:

 ```php